noi-techpark/opendatahub-website/src/content/services/_index.md

 title: "Services"
 subtitle: >-
- Grow your business with data.​ Discover the benefits you can get by joining the ​Open Data Hub services.
+  Grow your business with data.
+Discover the benefits of Open Data Hub services - a reliable and developer-friendly solution for accessing, sharing and visualising real data.
+Our data platform supports businesses, public institutions and developers with structured, well-documented and ready-to-use data services that simplify integration, improve visibility and accelerate the development of data-driven digital solutions.

 seo:
   title: "Services | Empowering Data Access, Sharing and Visualization"